 Nematodes in the roots create the pathway for other fungi to come in:

-String roots have just sprouted out but are already blackened:
+The string roots in the picture have just sprouted out but are already blackened:

-The clay compacts & limits air flow in and out the roots.
+The clay then compacts and limits air flow in and out the roots.
 As a result, flowers may fall.
+We can see an example of hardened clayey soil like this one here:

 The age of the dragon fruit plant

-A pitaya grower in Riverside told us that in the first 1 or 2 years, his plants had flowers but they fell off & produced no fruit.
-This may be because the plant is still young.
+A pitaya grower in Riverside told us that in the first 1 or 2 years, his plants had flowers but they fell off & the plants produced no fruits at all.
+According to his experience, this may be because the plant is still young.
 From year 3 & on, it began to put out fruits.

 Share or pin this post!